Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations: Methods

 where $\{U_n\}$ comprises a complete and orthogonal set of Bloch functions that satisfy the $k = 0$ Bloch-Schr\"{o}dinger equation,

-and $F_n$ are envelope functions that account for the effects of $V_{\text{qw}}$.
-Note that the Bloch functions $U_n$ here do not have the periodic structure of the crystal lattice, but rather the periodic structure of the WW, which enters $H_0$ through the potential $V(z)$ in Eq.~(\ref{eq:V0}).
-Thus, $U_n$ are periodic over the length scale $\lambda$, while $F_n$ are slowly varying over this length scale.
-Plugging Eq. (\ref{EnvExp}) into the Schr\"{o}dinger equation leads to an exact envelope equation
+and $F_n$ are envelope functions that account for the effects of the confinement, $V_{\text{qw}}$.
+Note that the Bloch functions here do not have the periodic structure of the crystal lattice, but rather the periodic structure of the WW, which enters $H_0$ through the potential $V(z)$ in Eq.~(\ref{eq:V0}). $U_n$ are therefore periodic over the length scale $\lambda$, while $F_n$ are slowly varying over this length scale.
+Here we adopt the conventional normalizations $\lambda^{-1}\int_0^\lambda |U_n(z)|^2dz=1$ and $\sum_n\int|F_n(z)|^2dz=1$.
+Plugging Eq.~(\ref{EnvExp}) into the Schr\"{o}dinger equation yields the coupled envelope equations

 where